 There’s some variation in the time periods of latex.
 It may depend on whether the latex is natural or synthetic and whether the product is pure latex or a hybrid.

 Generally speaking, there is a fair amount of air in these beds, causing them to be broken in more quickly.
-You could expect to be acquainted with your fully broken-in mattress within two to fourteen days.
+You could expect to be acquainted with your fully broken-in latex mattress within two to fourteen days.

 Low-density memory foam often feels like a comfortable cloud the first night, but it could leave you feeling like you’re sinking into a hole a few short months later.

 Higher-density models may take longer to break in, but they should last you a lot longer.
-The higher the density, the longer the break-in period of the memory foam model.
+The higher the density, the longer the break-in period of the memory foam bed.
 It could take up to sixty days.

 What if It Never Breaks In?